 How effective are condoms?

 When used correctly and with each sexual act, male condoms reduce risk of pregnancy by about 98%.
 Because condoms can break, come off or are used incorrectly, the effectiveness of condoms may be reduced to about 85%.
 When latex condoms are used correctly and consistently, they can reduce the risk of getting sexually transmitted infections like HIV, chlamydia, gonorrhea and trichomonas.
 Condoms are not 100% effective in preventing STIs.
 Polyurethane condoms are as effective as latex condoms in preventing pregnancy and STIs and are options for people with latex allergies.
 “Natural skin” condoms prevent pregnancy but do not reduce risk for STIs.
+Condoms can be used during vaginal, anal or oral intercourse to decrease risk for STIs.

 How do I talk to my partner about condoms?